SyncfusionExamples/syncfusion-react-spreadsheet-aws-s3-integration/README.md

 📄 **License**

-This project is licensed under the MIT License.
+The Syncfusion Spreadsheet component is available under the Syncfusion Essential Studio program and can be licensed under either the [Syncfusion Community License](https://www.syncfusion.com/products/communitylicense) or the [Syncfusion Commercial License](https://www.syncfusion.com/license).

 ---